Slave Rolls Project

 This index provides researchers a quick way to find those rolls that might be of use to their research.

 Hopefully this project will allow scholars to more easily incorporate the lives of enslaved people into their research no matter the topic or location they study.
 The collection is expansive covering all 11 states in the Confederacy as well as Kentucky, Maryland, and Pennsylvania so it should be of use to many scholars of the Civil War.
 Whether studying the Confederate military, or home front dissent this dataset may have something for you.

 Given the inclusion of the names of enslaved people, we also hope this may aid genealogists looking for information on their ancestors.

 This dataset remains a work in progress (and some features have been disabled).
-We hope to one day have the support to expand the features and search capability but did not want to wait to make this data available to historians and genealogists.
+We are working to expand the features and search capability but did not want to wait to make this data available to scholars.
 Feel free to contact Dr. Domby for updates or if you find mistakes.
 We welcome feedback.